ceramicnetwork/docs/docs/reference/http-api.md

     ```

 ## **Multiqueries**
-The `multiqueries` endpoint enables querying multiple documents at once, as well as querying documents which are linked.
+The `multiqueries` endpoint enables querying multiple streams at once, as well as querying streams which are linked.

-### Query multiple documents
+### Query multiple streams
-This endpoint allows you to query multiple DocIDs.
-Along with each DocID an array of paths can be passed.
-If any of the paths within the document structure contains a ceramic DocID url (`ceramic://<DocID>`), this linked document will also be returned as part of the response.
+This endpoint allows you to query multiple StreamIDs.
+Along with each StreamID an array of paths can be passed.
+If any of the paths within the stream structure contains a Ceramic StreamID url (`ceramic://<StreamID>`), this linked stream will also be returned as part of the response.

 === "Request"

     ```bash
     POST /api/v0/multiqueries
     ```